 The significant increase in the estimates of total mortality (Z) between the early 1980s and the end of the 1990s obtained from different methods, such as the tag-recovery model, the catch curves by size and the average size observed in the yearly catches, supports this hypothesis.
 The change in the selectivity pattern observed for the purse seine fishery suggests that this fleet is mainly targeting juvenile tunas.
 The comparison of the size distributions of skipjack for the East Atlantic between the periods prior to, and following the use of FADs, also reinforces this interpretation insofar as an increase is observed in the proportion of small fish in the catches, as shown by the change of the average weight over the years (SKJ-Figure 9).
-Generally, it is noted that the average weight observed in the estimates given in the other oceans (close to 3 kg).
+Generally, it is noted that the average weight observed in the east Atlantic (close to 2 kg) is much lower than the estimates given in the other oceans (closer to 3 kg).